Rareoccasionx/Yoyoyo-/README.md

-♡ ;" 𝘊𝘢𝘯 𝘸𝘦 𝘨𝘰 𝘩𝘰𝘮𝘦 𝘯𝘰𝘸?..it's getting later baby<3.."
+♡ ;" you call the shots babe...I just wanna be yours "

 yoyoyo!
 I'm meo you can call me basically anything idc really..